Generate text & Chat

 Amazon Bedrock Titan Models

 This provider supports all models that use the same request parameters and response fields as the Titan text models.
-Configuration and usage is similar to Bedrock Nova Models.
+Configuration and usage is similar to Bedrock Nova Models, however, chatHistory is not supported.

 Titan models have different vendorOptions, see Amazon Bedrock → Titan Text Models.